 Lactose intolerance can be associated with coeliac disease as the disease damages the part of the gut where lactase, the enzyme that breaks down lactose, is produced.
 Symptoms of lactose intolerance are similar to that of coeliac disease.

 Lymphoma and small bowel cancer is a serious complication of coeliac disease.
 However, once someone with coeliac disease has been following the gluten-free diet for three to five years, their risk of developing these specific types of cancers is no greater than that of the general population.

 There is no extra risk of infertility problems for most women with coeliac disease who are following a gluten-free diet.
 However, undiagnosed or untreated coeliac disease may be an underlying cause in cases of unexplained infertility so in these cases testing for coeliac disease should be considered.

 Autism spectrum disorder (ASD) is a common developmental disability that affects the way a person communicates and relates to people around them.

 Although there is currently not enough evidence to recommend the use of a gluten-free diet and casein free diet as a treatment for ASD.
 The most commonly requested dietary intervention in ASD is a gluten-free and casein free diet.

 If you’re unsure about whether you should be tested for coeliac disease, you might find it useful to take the Coeliac UK online assessment for coeliac disease.
 This short questionnaire will take you through the symptoms of coeliac disease and other risk factors.
-To take the online assessment, visit: www.isitcoeliacdisease.org.uk.
+Take the online assessment now.